 - Coat With Bread Crumbs

 Use tongs to pick up chicken and place it into the panko bowl.
 Sprinkle surface with breadcrumbs, then press down to ensure they stick.
 Transfer onto a baking tray.
+Press the panko firmly onto the chicken so the coating sticks instead of sliding off while it bakes.

-What to Serve with Chicken Tenders- Menu Ideas
+What to Serve with Chicken Fingers

 - Baked Chicken Fingers with several dipping sauces